estelledenis/system-monitor/README.md

 - **⚙️ Running Services** – Detects active services that could be potential targets.
 - **🔓 Security Weaknesses** – Finds misconfigurations, outdated software, and vulnerabilities.

 For vulnerabilities, ports left open are a potential security risk and could allow hackers to gain access to your system.
-The system itself has a way to heck for open ports.
+The system itself has a way to check for open ports.
 Below is an example of running such a command:

 ![Image 2-7-25 at 6 24 PM](https://github.com/user-attachments/assets/247548c0-1977-4ac9-9e99-0de6998d6f3e)